Contact the USQ Law Society Law Review

 The USQ Law Society Law review is a bi-annual publication run by an editorial board made up of a vice president law review, editor and chief and 4 editors.
 The publication focuses on publishing articles concerning various areas of law and is open to submissions from USQ Law Society members, USQ staff and any external legal stakeholder.
 Interested patrons should email the Vice-President Law Review at firstname.lastname@example.org.

-The 2022 team consists of Vice President Jaidyn Paroz, editor-in-chief Bonifacio Arribas, and editors, Hamida Nazari, Yoon Kim, Mai Marie Voet and Rasha Abualhasan.
+The 2022 team consists of Vice President Jaidyn Paroz, editor-in-chief Hamida Nazari, and editors Yoon Kim, Mai Marie Voet and Rasha Abualhasan.

 Winter Edition 2022 USQ Law Society Law Review